Suisun Marsh Natural History Association

 Many of us are not aware, however that skunks will warn before they spray.
 They do this by stamping their front feet down together, one or more times.
 That's the time to leave!

-Skunks are also one of the few animals to carry rabies on a frequent basis, and should especially be avoided if seen in the daytime - since that is not normal behavior for them.
+Skunks are also one of the few animals to carry rabies, and should especially be avoided if seen in the daytime - since that is not normal behavior for them.

 Animals we can't accept